camunda/camunda-docs-manual/content/user-guide/process-engine/batch-operations.md

 ## Deletion Of Historic Process Instances

-Deletion of historic process instances can be performed asynchronously using following Java API method invocation
+Deletion of historic process instances can be performed asynchronously using the following Java API method invocation:

 ```java
 List<String> historicProcessInstanceIds = ...;